jiangyigithub/atomic-habit/zahara_listening/zahara daily.md

 6. And at first,I don't know...
 7. I thought maybe this wasn't gonna work.But I was wrong.
 8. Jules, no explanation necessary.

+### 词组
+in some way
+have a lot going on
+private person
+no explanation necessary